2023 Solar Incentives Guide for Big Bear City, CA - Tax Credits & Rebates

-The phrase "solar incentives" refers broadly to financial incentives that are in place to encourage the adoption and use renewable energy by making solar panels more affordable.
-Different types of incentives, such as discounts, cash back or monthly utility bill credits, may be available to you.
-Certain incentives may be provided via the state of California, by your utility company or by county or municipality, while others are federal.
-Categories of solar incentives include:
+The term "solar incentives" refers to a wide range of financial incentives implemented to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+Different kinds of incentives, including cash back, discounts or credit towards your monthly utility bill, may be available to you.
+Some incentives may be offered by the state of California, by your utility company or by county or municipality, while other incentives are federal.
+Some broad categories of solar incentives include:

-- Tax Exemptions: Sales tax exemptions are applied at the time of purchase for your solar system.
-Property tax exemptions allow you to exclude the added value of your solar system when you're calculating how much property tax you need to pay on your house.
+- Tax Exemptions: Sales tax exemptions go into effect at the point of sale for your solar system.
+Property tax exemptions let you exclude the value that your solar panels add when you're calculating the amount of property tax you need to pay on your house.

 - Net Metering: Net metering is an incentive you can get once your solar system is up and running.
 If you have a net metering agreement with your Big Bear City utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
 In some places, this credit is dollar-for-dollar, while in other places you may make back a percentage of the value.